the-james-burton/the-turbine/README.md

 ## What is unlikely to be done?

 * **replace spring boot** It is unlikely that I will replace spring boot in this project as it does so much for me just now.
+Having said that, things like [dropwizard](https://github.com/dropwizard/dropwizard) and [jodd](https://github.com/oblac/jodd) do look fascinating.
 * **distributed processing** Things like Apache Spark look very interesting, but they remain beyond the horizon at the moment.
 I would rather have a look at Docker/Kubernetes first as that may be a more interesting and generalised scalability option.

 ## Where did the names come from?